Introduction

 Everything in a Stack project must be in the one file.
 That's a limitation of

-file format has no formal specification but uses the same
+YAML.
+The .project file format has no formal specification but uses the same

-format that does, reusing some of the same fields as well
+parser as the .cabal format that does, reusing some of the same fields as well

 as having some fields specific to a project.
-The import
+The import field can be used to

 import another project file configuration fragment and this is how Cabal can use